ioannisPApapadopoulos/Deflation/README.md

 In the parent directory `self_contained_bratu.jl` is a self-contained Julia script for finding two solutions of a finite difference discretisation of the 1D Bratu equation from the same initial guess via deflation.
 The deflation operator is implemented in 2 lines!
 The `examples/` folder contains more examples using a slightly more sophisticated backend found in `src/`

-**DISCLAIMER**: These scripts are untested and may contain bugs.
-Please raise a GitHub issue if you find any :)

 There also codes for various active-set strategies for solving nonlinear systems that involve box constraints.

 If you use code found in this repository, I would be grateful if you cited: